saabogal/SFM/IPC-5-sec/README.md

 # Download data and transform it to a data frame
 ipc = as.data.frame(ipc)

-# Select my working vextors for 5 minutes daily realized variance
+# Select my working vectors for 5 minutes daily realized variance
 ipcrv = ipc$Realized.Variance..5.minute.

 # Convert the date strings to charachter vectors in order to transform